 Despite being in a position that no parent wants to be in, Hawkins and her husband looked for the silver lining during their months at the hospital.
 "The perspective that we got from being in the NICU just made us so grateful for every little thing," explained Hawkins.
 From holding her girls for the first time to changing their diapers, Hawkins's voice is filled with what can only be described as a mother's unconditional love as she looks back on the memories her family made during their time spent in the NICU.

-Ahead, the mother of two opens up about her family's experience in the neonatal intensive care unit, including the surprising and overwhelming joy of changing her daughters' diapers for the first time and the overwhelming feeling of joy she experienced when she finally brought them home.
+Ahead, the mother of two opens up about her family's experience in the neonatal intensive care unit, including the surprising and overwhelming joy of documenting her daughters' first bowel movements and the indescribable happiness she experienced when she finally brought them home.

 On Being Put on Bed Rest